eesyuen09/tp/docs/DeveloperGuide.md

    Use case ends.

 **Extensions**
 * 1a.
-The provided student ID is invalid or does not exist.
+The command format is invalid.

     * 1a1.
-System informs the user.
+Tuto shows an error message with the correct usage format.

 Use case ends.

 * 2a.
 No attendance records exist for the student.
     * 2a1.
 System informs the user that no records are available.